stevessestari/NEO-Brute-Force-Encrypted-Private-Key/README.md

 # NEO-Brute-Force-Encrypted-Private-Key
 A Node js application that uses neon-js to brute force the password to NEO encrypted private key

-currently only tries characters "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789?!@"
+currently only tries a hardcoded list of words

 1: Install nodejs => 12.13.1

 2: Clone or download zip of repo to folder and extract